by Jenna Kalinsky.

 If you read 15 minutes a day, that’s 5475 minutes (91.3 hours) per year, equating to 18.25 300-page books

 Toni Morrison wrote Sula “in her head on the subway between her home in Queens and her job in Manhattan.”
 When she put the ideas into writing, it took her two and a half years to get it done.
 No stranger to work, when she wrote her first novel, The Bluest Eye, she awoke at 4 a.m. every day, while being a single mother of two.
 Bit by bit, she wrote.
 Today, she is revered as one of the greatest writers of all time.
 (This excerpted interview of advice from Morrison is excellent).

 Even the sentence you jot down while waiting for your coffee to brew becomes a gateway to a a personal essay, a blog, a story, or your book.

 You can write the small intention to see success knowing each step you take leads you to the larger intention and achieving your goals.

 It’s a wonderful way to live, knowing everything you do is leading you to where you want to go.

 Intentions Set You Up for Positivity and Success

 When you write your intentions, you’re focusing on what you will do.
 There’s no dwelling on why you can’t reach your goal.
 Again, focusing on what is as a concrete gesture, rather than what isn’t (the money, time, fear, motivation, confidence, etc.) helps you see your possibility as possible.

 If these past two years have shown me anything, it’s that waiting to do anything or to feel happy about achieving goals is useless.
 Time is precious.
-Self-care is necessary.
+Self-care, especially for you as a writer, is necessary.
 Realistic expectations, a nurturing approach, and lots of love will allow for passion to take hold and emerge.
 And from there, you can make great things.